How good is that?

 ⌘+⌃+⌥+. or , (that’s a period full stop and a comma) = Increment / decrement main display gamma.

-44 Responses to “⌘+⇧+L and other useful OS X hidden features”
+48 comments on “⌘+⇧+L and other useful OS X hidden features

 1. Hey Jim, I found this post on Reddit… always nice to meet a fellow Gardner (my son’s name is James, so I had a laugh when I saw your Finder screenshot above).
 Anyway, thanks for the info… great shortcuts!